 Surface roughness terminology

 Rz - The average of consecutive highest peaks and lowest valleys.
-Distance between the highest peak and lowest valley, the distance of the second highest peak and the second-lowest valley, etc. This is usually done for the five biggest deviations, and then an average is calculated.
+Vertical distance between the highest peak and lowest valley, the distance of the second highest peak and the second-lowest valley, etc. This is usually done for the five biggest deviations, and then an average is calculated.

 Rp - The calculated distance between the profile’s tallest peak and the mean line within the evaluation length.